 - Undertake any other tasks as delegated by senior management in line with the exigencies of the Unit.

 How to apply or query further information:

-- We are looking for candidates with solid academic background in Law, Banking & Finance or in another finance related background;
+- We are looking for candidates with a solid academic background in Law, Banking & Finance or in another finance-related background;

 - If you do not have the necessary academic or professional qualifications but you have at least seven (7) years of relevant experience, we would still be interested in speaking with you.

 Candidates are to forward a copy of their Curriculum Vitae (C.V.) and an accompanying covering letter providing the motivation for the application.